 - A. The control shall have automatic remote start capability.
 Starting cycle shall be initiated by auxiliary contact(s) in automatic transfer switch.
 A panel mounted switch shall stop the engine in the STOP position, start and run the engine in the RUN position, and allow the engine to start and run by closing a remote contact, and stop by opening the remote contact when in the REMOTE or AUTOMATIC position. - B. The control shall include a cycle cranking function.
 The cranking cycle, nonadjustable, shall consist of an automatic crank period of approximately 15 seconds duration followed by a rest period or approximately 15 seconds duration.
 Cranking shall cease upon engine starting and running.
 Two (2) means of cranking termination shall be provided, one as a backup to the other.
 Failure to start after three cranking cycles (75 seconds) shall shutdown and lockout the engine, and visually indicate an overcrank shutdown on the panel. - C. The control shall shut down and lock out the engine upon: failing to start after the specified time (over crank), overspeed, low lubricating oil pressure, high engine temperature, or operation of a remote manual stop station.
 Provide audible alarm and visual indication of the particular contact that operated, and reset pushbutton.
 Provide common fault contacts, wired to terminal board for remote alarm indication. - D. The control shall provide a twelve light (LED) minimum engine monitor on the control panel; one red light for each of the five shut downs (except the remote manual stop), and one yellow light each for the high engine temperature and low engine oil pressure prealarms, and one green run light.
-The control panel monitor shall include; a flashing red light to indicate the generator set is not in automatic start mode, a yellow light to indicate low coolant temperature, a yellow light to indicate low fuel, a red light to indicate battery charger failure, and one red light for auxiliary use (for a total of twelve).
-A panel mounted switch shall reset the engine monitor.
+The control panel monitor shall include; a flashing red light to indicate the generator set is not in automatic start mode, a yellow light to indicate low coolant temperature, a yellow light to indicate low fuel, a red light to indicated battery charger failure, and one red light for auxiliary use (for a total of twelve).
+A panel mounted switch shall reset the engine monitor and test the lamps.
+The enginegenerator set starting battery(ies) shall power the monitor.
 Operation of shut down circuits shall be independent of indication and prealarm circuits.
-Individual relay signals shall be provided for each indication.
+Individual relay signals shall be provided for each indication for external circuit connections (not to exceed 1/2 amp draw) to a remote annunciator.
 A common contact for external connection to an audible alarm shall be provided.